mworion/MountWizzard4/doc/source/install/python.rst

 internal update functionality, it uses a standard python3 environment.
 Ideally it is recommended in a virtualenv.

-MW4 is tested on python 3.7, 3.8 and 3.9.
-The first step is to install the python3 .8.x package if not already installed.
+MW4 is tested on python 3.7 - 3.10.
+The first step is to install the python3
+.8.x package if not already installed.
 For all platforms there is an installer available.
 Please follow the descriptions that comes with the installers.
 To give a short overview here are some quick installation hints for all platforms.
 The